 For much of this preseason, defensive coordinator Dick LeBeau will be watching every move of Gay's potential replacement — fourth-year veteran Keenan Lewis and second-year corners Cortez Allen and Curtis Brown.
-Taylor isn't lobbying for any, but he's likely to have some input.
+Taylor isn't lobbying for any, but he's likely to have input.

 “The door is open,” Taylor said.
 “The window is narrow, but they have an opportunity to be a starter for the Pittsburgh Steelers and to help this team during the course of 16 games.
 It's all on the shoulders of the individual who wants to take it.